akamrahimi/VoiceVector/README.md

 2. **Noisy Mixtures**: During training, audio files from different speakers are mixed to create synthetic noisy mixtures.
 Additional noise may be added from the `DNS.json` file (also found in `data`).

 3. **Speaker Embeddings**:
-    - Positive embeddings are generated from distinct audio recordings of the target speaker (but not from the same recording as the mixture).
+    - Positive embeddings are generated from distinct audio recordings of the target speaker (but not from the same recording used to create the mixture).
-    - Negative embeddings are generated from audio recordings of other speakers present in the mixture (again not from the same recording as the mixture).
+    - Negative embeddings are generated from audio recordings of other speakers present in the mixture (again not from the same recording in the mixture).

 4. **Model Training**: The model learns to extract speaker-specific features from the embeddings and utilise them to retrieve the target speaker's voice from the noisy mixture.